 - Add structured activities into your daily routine, such as exercising, volunteering, church activities, or participating in self-help groups.

-- Anxiety can be helped by certain medicines, by psychotherapy (counseling) from a mental health professional who is familiar with brain injury, or by a combination of medicines and counseling.
+- Anxiety can be helped by certain medicines, by psychotherapy (counselling) from a mental health professional who is familiar with brain injury, or by a combination of medicines and counselling.

 Depression is a mood disorder.
 It may be described as feelings of loss, sadness, or anger that interfere with a person’s everyday activities.
 Talk to your doctor or healthcare provider if you think you may be depressed.
 Treatment can help you enjoy life again.